mobess12/Online-Retail-Analysis/README.md

 * Explain how the dashboard was designed to communicate complex data insights to different audiences.

 ## Wireframe
+* The dashboard wireframe was created in Figma to outline the layout for our Online Retail Analysis project dashboard.
+It includes key components, such as summary cards and charts.
+This wireframe will serve as a guide while designing the interactive dashboard in Tableau.
+Preview of the wireframe layout can be found in the image folder.
+[Wireframe](Images/Wireframe.png)

 ## Tableau Dashboard